pcaisse/pcaisse/README.md

 I'm a software engineer based in the Philadelphia area.

-I like writing correct and maintainable software that feels good to use.
+I like writing correct and maintainable software that feels good to use and enjoy languages like TypeScript, Scala, and Haskell.

 Here's some work I'm proud of: [Language Map of the United States](https://languagemap.us)